convox/console-app/README_version2_racks.md

 # Console Installation

-This guide assumes you are installing the Console on the latest, EKS-based (v3) Rack.
-If you want to install your Console on an ECS-based v2 Rack, please see the guide [here](README_version2_racks.md)
+This guide assumes you are installing the Console on an ECS-based (v2) Rack.
+If you want to install your Console on an EKS-based v3 Rack, please see the guide [here](README.md)

 ## Application Setup